Skip to main content

 No demographic data.
 The dataset has no age, sex, race, ethnicity, prior degree, or socioeconomic indicator.
 The schema is institution-centric: it answers questions about campus, program, and cohort, but cannot answer questions about which students within a campus or program are at higher or lower risk.
 This is a real limitation, and the predictive modeling discussion treats it as the most important one.

 Term gaps in the cohort sequence.
 The term_order table built in phase 02 has 52 rows, covering cohort terms from 2005 through 2026.
 The source data does not include every quarter in that 21-year window.
-A student with a Starting/Readmitted Cohort of 2008WIQ exists in the data, but the next earliest cohort observed is 2010WIQ, two years later.
-The gaps are presumably real reporting gaps in the source institution’s data and not artifacts of the synthesis.
+A student with a Starting/Readmitted Cohort of 2008WIQ exists in the data, but the next earliest cohort observed is 2010FAQ, roughly two years later.
+The gaps are real reporting gaps in the source institution’s data, not artifacts of anonymization.
 They matter for term-ordinal math because computing an ordinal as “number of quarters since some base” requires the base to be defined and the gaps to be acknowledged.

 The Scope Decision